apakhbari/CheatSheets/Monitoring/Zabbix/zabbix_course.md

 - by default history is being kept 31 days and trends is 365 days

 # Session 7
+- Since UDP is connection-less, you can't monitor it, only NTP has the ability to be monitored from UDP services
 - net.tcp.service.perf --> returns response time and good for performance monitoring
 - In items for monitoring TCP connection you can use: ITEM > Type: Simple Check > net.tcp.service .
 You can monitor these services using this:
   -